 - If it becomes necessary to go to court, do you possess litigation experience?

 An elder law attorney who is sensitive to your concerns is one who will help you know your options.

 Pro bono services are available to the elderly who qualify for low-cost representation; these individuals must meet certain criteria to be eligible.
-Veterans have the option to seek help from free law clinics that operate through their local chapter of the Veterans Administration or the National Veterans Legal Services Program, as well as many similar programs.
+Veterans have the option to seek help from free law clinics that operate through their local chapter of the Veterans Administration or the National Veterans Legal Services Program, and other similar programs.

 When your loved one needs help with planning for healthcare, patient’s rights or long-term care options, the right elder care attorney will guide you through the processes.

-Assisting Hands Home Care is a licensed, bonded and insured in-home senior care agency with the experience and skill to accommodate the non-medical needs of the elder populations in Fort Myers, Florida.
+Assisting Hands Home Care is a licensed, bonded, and insured home care agency in Fort Myers, FL with the experience and skill to accommodate the non-medical care needs of the elder populations.

 Our services include, but are not limited to:

 - Personal care (such as grooming, bathing, toileting and dressing)

 - Dementia and Alzheimer’s care

 When working with our home care agency, families are updated with the care recipient’s condition and provided with peace of mind knowing their loved one is in good hands.